MolotovCherry/Yet-Another-BG3-Native-Mod-Loader/README.md

 It comes in 3 types:
 - A background process which watches for bg3 to start, then transparently injects the plugins into it.
 - A one time use separate injector tool which simply injects plugins into an already running game instance.
 (For those who do not want an always running app)
 - A version which behaves exactly like Native Mod Loader.
-It automatically runs and patches bg3 when the game is started normally, then shuts down when the game shuts down.
+It automatically runs and patches bg3 when the game is started normally.
 However, it requires (some fairly minimal) registry edits in order to accomplish this.

 The main features of this mod loader are:
 - No manual installation necessary\*!